The Conspiracy (2012) Review – A Chilling And Believable Deep Dive Into Paranoia

 This movie came about after director Christopher MacBride found himself immersed in the world of conspiracy theories.
 A friend introduced him to some of the more well known examples and MacBride was hooked.
 Like all good artists and filmmakers; rather than becoming completely obsessed and lining his walls with tin foil and newspaper clippings.
 MacBride realised there was money to be made and a story to be told.

-Instead of putting together a fairly run of the mill Found Footage movie.
+Instead of putting together a fairly run of the mill found footage movie.
 MacBride opted for a more tailored mockumentary format.
 Whereas most mockumentaries focus entirely on the movie’s fictional subject and present it as if it is truth.
 MacBride blurs the lines between fiction and truth by combining real life footage, actual conspiracies and members of the conspiracy community with actors while telling a completely fictional tale.

 The footage presented here consists of undercover filming, filming inside of Aaron and Jim’s houses and interviews with figures from the conspiracy community.
 We see the pair’s initial interest in the subject at hand slowly evolve before Aaron becomes completely obsessed.
 This leads to an increasingly difficult home life and a heightened sense of paranoia.
 Jim plays the sceptic to keep things balanced but the unusual things the pair experience keep him consistently questioning his beliefs.

-While movies like Caviar completely fail at doing the exact same thing.
-The Conspiracy succeeds.
+While movies like Caviar completely fail at doing the exact same thing, The Conspiracy succeeds.
 MacBride has managed to take the slippery slope of delusion experienced by conspiracy theorists and turn it into an incredibly effective, and quite unsettling, movie.
-It feels as close to real life as you can get when using the mockumentary format.
-The lines are incredibly blurred and the story presented here is actually quite believable.

 You could make the argument that it is, actually, a little too close to real life.
 With the prevailing mystery, at the heart of the movie, being inspired by a well known conspiracy theory.
 One that will be instantly recognisable to anyone who has shared even a cup of tea with the conspiracy theorist community.